usopali/hper/README.md

 ## Getting Started
-To get started you'll need few utilities and some basic things
+To get started you'll need few utilities and some basic things, We'll go in steps as;

 1. Adding Wayland & Xwayland
 2. Installing an AUR helper
 3. Installing hyprland and related dependencies